dlt-hub/dlt/docs/website/docs/general-usage/credentials/prebuilt_types.md

 ## Built-in credentials

-We have some ready-made credentials you can reuse:
+`dlt` offers some ready-made credentials you can reuse:

 ```py
 from dlt.sources.credentials import ConnectionStringCredentials